dirceuresende/dirceuresende/README.md

 I'm a database and BI specialist, working exclusively with SQL Server, Analysis Services, Integration Services and Reporting Services since 2013 and exclusively with Azure since 2018.

-I have worked as a DBA for a global technology company, providing DBA Outsourcing services for one of the largest mining companies of the world.
-I also worked as a BI and DBA analyst at Espírito Santo's largest finance company, as a BI analyst at a multinational in the Energy sector, as well as a Senior Consultant at PowerTuning – Data Consultancy.
+I worked as a DBA for a global technology company, providing DBA Outsourcing services for one of the world's largest mining companies.
+I also worked as a BI and DBA analyst at Espírito Santo's largest finance company, as a BI analyst at a multinational company in the Energy sector, as well as a Senior Consultant at PowerTuning – Data Consultancy.

 I currently live in Barbados, in the Caribbean region, and work at the Caribbean Development Bank as a Data Specialist.